McRuffy Language Arts Programs

 While the McRuffy Language Arts program is rigorous, lessons exhibit a lot of variety to help stimulate student interest.
 They also require students to use higher level thinking skills, especially in the third and fourth grade courses.
 Parents who have time for direct teaching should find the upper level courses an easy to teach, yet academically challenging option.

-versions carried by Rainbow, CBD or other distributors are the black-and-white editions.
-These lack both the color and some of the content of the SE editions reviewed here.
+Versions carried by Rainbow, CBD or other distributors are earlier, black-and-white editions although they will have the colored readers.
+These earlier versions lack both the color and some of the content of the SE editions reviewed here.
 SE editions may be purchased only directly from McRuffy Press.

 - Suitable for: one-on-one or group